Linear Vs. Logarithmic Charts And Scale

 If you test a strategy from 1990 until 2021, for example, you might get a 12% CAGR over the whole period.

-Let’s show this by using an example of how the equity curve of a strategy might differ by changing from linear to a logarithmic scale.
+Let’s show this by using an example of how the equity curve of a strategy might differ by changing from a linear to a logarithmic scale.
 We start by showing the performance of the strategy linearly:

-However, when we switch to log scale the equity curve differs:
+However, when we switch to log scale, the equity curve differs:

-logarithmic vs linear scale
+Logarithmic scale vs linear

 The strategy above is tested on Nasdaq/QQQ and has an average gain of 3.21% per trade from 1999 until the end of 2005.
 From 2006 until 2021 the average gain is “only” 1.16%.
 The strategy is still firing on all cylinders, but it worked better during the crazy volatility during the dot-com crash (despite being a long-only strategy).